-Double circuit line

-Measurements were carried out close to two 380 kV power lines (347 Planais-Salgareda and 356 Planais-Redipuglia), at 5 km from conversion station, using the earlier mentioned field meter at the same settings.
-The two lines reach the same bar at the conversion station, so the homologous voltages are in phase; the magnetic induction value at a specific point therefore can be obtained by the measurements of V, P and Q, whose values are recorded every 15 min.
+Double circuit line: measurements were carried out close to two 380 kV power lines (347 Planais-Salgareda and 356 Planais-Redipuglia), at five kilometers from conversion station, using the already mentioned field meter at the same settings.
+The two lines reach the same bar at the conversion station, so the homologous voltages are in phase: the magnetic induction value in a specific point therefore can be obtained by the measures of V, P and Q, whose values are recorded every 15 minutes.